 In memory of John Nash

-It seems ironic he died in a car: one of the simplest examples of a Nash equilibrium is the explanation as to why we drive on one side of the road, and not both.
+It seems ironic that he died in a car: one of the simplest examples of a Nash equilibrium is the explanation for why we drive on one side of the road and not both.

 Comments